EdwardSchaefer/Neighborhood-Map/README.md

 		*Modify geoCodeAddress to code 10 murals at a time and rename it geoCode10Addresses
 		*Add geoCodeLoop to call geoCode10Addresses at 10 second intervals

+	7/20/2017:
+		*Refactor geoCode10Addresses and geoCodeLoop and combine them into one function
+		*Fix a bug where geocoding functions would call the same 10 addresses